BUMETCS673/CS673A2F25Team3/team.md

 ## Ittoop Shinu Shibu

 I am Shinu, and this is my first semester in BU.
 I love to play video games, crotchet and learn new things in the field of AI and computer science.

+## Junzhe Chen

+I am Junzhe, and this is my lazt semester in BU.
+I have my Bachlor degree in math in University of Airzona.